By using this site, you agree to the Privacy Policy and Terms of Use.

 Outbreak Timeline Reveals Delayed Response

 According to the Financial Times investigation, Ebola transmission occurred for several weeks before Congolese authorities formally notified international health agencies.
-This delay complicated contact tracing efforts and allowed the virus to spread across the Uganda border.
+The Financial Times reports this delay complicated contact tracing efforts and allowed the virus to spread across the Uganda border.

-The current outbreak involves the Bundibugyo strain, which has a case fatality rate of approximately 25-50% according to historical surveillance data.
+The current outbreak involves the Bundibugyo strain, according to WHO reports.
 Previous Ebola vaccines may offer limited protection against this particular strain, necessitating new vaccine strategies.

 Travel restrictions that are not evidence-based risk violating human rights principles while potentially hampering the international response needed to control outbreaks at their source.